Debankita15/medvoice-avatar/README.md

 - **Text-to-Speech (TTS)**: Converts prescription text into human-like speech using Amazon Polly.
 - **Avatar Integration**: Avatars, generated using AI tools such as Artbreeder, are synced with audio output, providing a visual representation.
 - **Prescription Processing**: Automatically processes medical prescription data and transforms it into spoken word.
-- **Multiple Languages**: Currently supports English and Hindi, with the potential to expand to other languages.
+- **Multiple Languages**: Currently supports English with the potential to expand to other languages.
-- **User-Generated Avatars**: While we provide default avatars, users can also upload their custom avatars to personalize the output.

 ---